Lessons

 I teach with patience, gentleness, and persistence.
 I have high musical standards, and I challenge my students to go beyond what they think they can do - but I also come alongside them with the needed support for each step.
 I expect students to practice daily between lessons but I also understand the occasional need to be busy with other life priorities.
 My goal for each of my students is that they learn: to create music that can make a more beautiful, more healthy, and more expressive place of their heart, mind & body; to share & enjoy this music not only in their home, but with friends and community; and to touch the lives of anyone who hears them play.
 Levels, Ages, and Instruments:

 I teach all levels of viola students - absolute beginners through advancing students (Suzuki Viola volumes 1-9 and beyond).
 I also teach violin students up through the intermediate level (around the end of Suzuki Violin book 4).
 I work with all ages in violin or viola lessons, from pre-school age (about 3 or 4 years old) up through adult learners.
-For babies and toddlers, I recommend the Music and Movement classes as preparation for playing an instrument later in life.
+For babies and toddlers, I recommend the Suzuki Early Childhood Education (or other Music and Movement) classes as preparation for playing an instrument later in life.
 The appropriate age for you or your child to begin viola or violin lessons may vary; if you are unsure whether or not your child is developmentally ready to begin formal music instruction, please contact me to set up a time to meet!
 When and Where: